ThreatLensAI/ami-jenkins/README.md

 - `docker_hub_username` - The DockerHub username.
 - `docker_hub_password` - The DockerHub password.
 - `github_token` - The GitHub token.
+- `github_app_id` - The GitHub app ID.

+The github app private key must be export to the file `github-app.pem` as packer uses this file to create the GitHub App installation token.

 ## CI/CD Pipeline